Sukumu/GatsbySite/src/pages/index.md

   title: Sukumu Trades
   description: |
     Kaldi is the
-description: Kaldi is the ultimate spot for Traders
+description: Sukumu is the ultimate spot for Traders
 intro:
   blurbs:
     - image: /img/coffee.png